jl0905/swe-1/README.md

 linux/mac: `g++ main.cpp $(pkg-config --cflags --libs Magick++) `

+When you run it just type in the name of the <app.package>-<screen#>

 for convenience I also put a statically linked pre-compiled exe in the repo (portable.exe).
 You need 64 bit windows x86 cpu computer to use portable.exe
-When you run it just type in the name of the <app.package>-<screen#>

-note that input has to be in the subinputs folder, and the outputted annotated png will generate in outputs subfolder.
+note that input has to be in the inputs subfolder, and the outputted annotated png will generate in outputs subfolder.
 Also note that the input needs to be a pair, only of 1 xml file and corresponding 1 png file.